BCLab-UNM/SwarmBaseCode-ROS/README.md

 ### Using the deploy.sh script

-The "deploy.sh" script has been added to allow for rapid deployment and easy development for physical teams and judges alike!
+The "deploy.sh" script has been added to allow for rapid and easy development for physical teams and judges alike!
 This script is found in the SwarmBaseCode-ROS/misc folder and automates several key tasks for the user!
 Now connecting to swarmies takes seconds.

-The script is ran from your workstation and not the swarmies themselves.
-This is to allow for easy deployment and to keep work and code on the workstation as opposed to developing and running everything from the swarmies themselves(giving you a fast and reliable way to transfer and run code between the 2).
+The script is run from your workstation and not the swarmies themselves.
+Keeping work on the workstation has many benefits with one being a fast and reliable way to transfer and run code.
 You will need to ensure the GUI is running before running this script!

 Before running the code, navigate to the misc folder: